BenDelaFuente/BenDelafuente/README.md

 ---

-## 🎒 Background
+## My Background

 Before this role, I worked on sustainability data analysis (waste/organics tracking), assisted with ML research in an academic setting (project-focused role), and did data analysis work in materials recovery (prediction of daily/weekly waste, route efficiency, data management) — all of which fed into why I care about applying data work to sustainability and resource-focused problems specifically.

 Hoping to find a role next that relies on my strengths and passions, where I can grow and help the company understand the strength data has to offer.
+I hope you enjoy my portfolio and what projects I have chosen to present.

 <!--
 #---